Skip to main content

 -H "Authorization: Bearer YOUR_API_KEY"

-• Authentication — a Bearer token in the Authorization header on every request.
+• Authentication: Bearer token in the Authorization header on every request.

-• Format — JSON request and response bodies; errors as application/problem+json.
+• Format: JSON request and response bodies.
+Errors use application/problem+json.

 What you can do

-The API covers the whole product.
-Each area maps to a group of endpoints in the reference:
+The API covers every major area of the platform.
+Each area has its own group of endpoints in the API reference.

 AreaWhat you can manage